 LTA Kuek felt that NCC was a place where he was able to explore and learn, he told us, “I am grateful that we as cadets and ultimately, specialists, were allowed to explore and learn in a safe environment – thanks to the boundaries set by our Teacher Officers”.

 One of the highlights of his time in the NCC was representing Singapore in the International Cadet Exchange Programme USA (ICEP USA), he appreciated the opportunity and still treasures the memories it holds that he still visits his ICEP host in South Carolina to this day.

 Participating in an E-Gaming Competition with his batch mates and winning the Orienteering Competition were some notable highlights as well.
-He says, “These achievements, while a great motivator are not what makes these experiences memorable – it was the friends and mentors around that lent these events their significance.”
+He says, “These achievements are not what makes these experiences memorable – it was the friends and mentors around that lent these events their significance.”